ZdenekSrotyr/release-notes-generator/README.md

 The tool generates separate release notes files for each component release:

 1. Each component release is stored as a separate file in the `release_notes` directory
-2. Files are named in the format `YYYY-MM-DD-HH-MM-SS_tag_component-name.md`
+2. Files are named in the format `YYYY-MM-DD-HH-MM-SS_tag_component-name_stage.md`, where:
+   - The timestamp reflects when the tag was created
+   - `tag` is the version number (e.g., `1.2.3`)
+   - `component-name` is the normalized component name
+   - `stage` indicates the component maturity level (`experimental`, `beta`, or `ga`)
-3. This allows better organization and tracking of releases by component
+3. This allows better organization and tracking of releases by component and maturity level

 This feature helps with:
 - Tracking which releases have already been processed
 - Creating a structured archive of all component releases
 - Simplifying the process of reporting on new releases
 - Ability to easily search for release history for a specific component
+- Quick identification of experimental or beta components

+## Component Details

+The tool now enriches release notes with detailed information about the component from the Keboola Connection Storage API:

+1. For each component, the tool fetches details like:
+   - Component type
+   - Component name and description
+   - Component stage (Experimental, Beta, or GA) based on component flags
+   - URI and documentation links if available

+**Benefits of Component Details:**
+- Provides more context about the component in release notes
+- Clearly indicates the maturity level of each component
+- Links to official documentation and resources
+- Makes release notes more informative and useful

+**Technical Details:**
+- Uses the public Keboola Connection Storage API (https://connection.keboola.com/v2/storage)
+- No authentication required to access the components list
+- Efficiently searches for component details by component ID
+- Automatically determines component stage based on flags:
+  - `appinfo.experimental` flag indicates Experimental stage
+  - `appinfo.beta` flag indicates Beta stage
+  - Components without these flags are considered GA (Generally Available)
+- Details are displayed in a dedicated section in the release notes